 The Civil Aviation Authority of Fiji shall meet the licensing, certification, authorization and approval obligations in accordance with section 6 of Appendix 1.

-Safety management system obligations
+3.3.2 Safety management system obligations

+Note. — The Standards in this section are not intended to promote duplication in the oversight of service providers holding approvals from more than one State.

-The Civil Aviation Authority of Fiji, shall require that the following service providers under their authority implement an SMS:
+3.3.2.1 The Civil Aviation Authority of Fiji, shall require that the following service providers under their authority implement an SMS: